salmamohammed11111/Nashville-Housing-Storyline/README.md

 📸 Sample Visual

 A scatter plot comparing Sale Price vs Property Age, color-coded by land use, reveals how newer properties dominate higher value brackets.
+A line plot — it shows how the average sale price changes over time, with each point connected across years to highlight the trend.
+That’s a bar chart, specifically showing the total number of property sales per year — a great way to visualize market activity over time.

 🚀 How to View It